TibowB/kitchenband/README.md

 You can choose between 4 different styles: Rock, Blues, Funk and Jazz.

 I recorded every instrument for each style by myself.

+### How to use the app

+Open the index.html file with the LiveServer extension (in VSCode) or any similar extension.